Tressa-Millering/Pill-Puzzle-Analysis/README.md

 ## Project Motivation

 The goal of this project was to collaboratively design, implement and test a software solution to the classic "[Pill Puzzle](https://en.wikipedia.org/wiki/Pill_puzzle)" probability problem.
-SG1 is a simulation-based (brute force) solution that uses visualization and statistical analysis to explore the results.
+The script is a simulation-based (brute force) solution that uses visualization and statistical analysis to explore the results.

 > This project was developed as a group assignment for CS 4500 – Introduction to the Software Profession at the University of Missouri–St. Louis (UMSL).

 ## Project Description

-SG1 is an interactive Python 3 program designed to run in the Thonny IDE, but developed with PyCharm.
+This is an interactive Python 3 script designed to run in the Thonny IDE, but developed with PyCharm.
 The `NumPy` and `matplotlib` packages are required for visuals and statistical analysis.

 The pill puzzle begins with **N whole pills** in a bottle.
 A patient must take **half a pill each day**, but the pills are initially whole.
 Each day a pill is randomly selected from the bottle: